Downsizing your House

 Release the equity in your house–Property inflation has soared over the past two decades, and those luckily enough to get their foot on the property ladder at the right time,can reap the financial benefits of selling a house to downsize, enabling then to free up any equity tied up in their homes.

-How to decide if it’s time to downsize
+Downsizing your house – How to decide if it’s the right time?

 Knowing when it’s the right time to downsize your home is a very personal affair.
 For some, the right time could come when the kids have flown the nest while others are driven by financial reasons like downsizing to pay off debt.